Speak at Agile + DevOps East

 - Presentation Title

-- Main Message - One sentence outlining the main idea, concept, or message of your talk.
+- Main Message - One sentence that describes the main idea and topic area.

 - Biography - 100-125 words sharing your industry experience and qualifications.

-- Link to Speaker Video - (Optional) Link to a video of a prior speaking engagement.
+- Link to Speaker Video - (Optional but highly encouraged) Link to a video of a prior speaking engagement or a short introduction to your proposed session.

 Sessions are 60 minutes in length including Q&A time.

-Selected speakers are notified approximately six months before the conference so you have time to prepare.
+Selected speakers are notified approximately six months before the conference so you have time to prepare and gain any necessary permissions.

 The contact information you provide on this form will be used for future correspondence for this speaking engagement.
 If your information changes, please call us at 904.278.0524 or 888.268.8770 or email the conference department at [email protected] with updated information.
 In addition, you will begin to receive special offers and other communications for conference events from TechWell (you may unsubscribe at any time).